morarafrank/AdvisaPrivacyPolicy/readme.md

 Advisa may rely on third-party services such as Google Play Services or analytics and crash-reporting tools.
 These services may collect information as governed by their own privacy policies and are used only to support app functionality and stability.

+It also relies on Zen Quotes API(https://zenquotes.io/api/) where it fetches the quotes from the internet and displays them on the app screen.

 ---

 ## Data Security